npratt06/RNCourse/README.md

 # Locally running the app

-`npm run start` will start the dev server locally
+`npm start` will start the dev server locally